Raudius/files_scripts/docs/Functions.md

 Deletes the specified file/folder node.
 Returns whether deletion succeeded.

-By default, the function also returns true if the file was not found.
+By default, the function also returns `true` if the file was not found.
 This behaviour can be changed by setting its second argument to `false`.

-The third argument `bypass_trashbin` may be used to delete the file permanently, if set to true.
+The third argument `bypass_trashbin` may be used to delete the file permanently, if set to `true`.
 ### file_delete_unsafe

 `file_delete_unsafe(String path, [Bool success_if_not_found]=true): Bool`

 Deletes a file/folder node in the given path.
-By default, the function also returns true if the file was not found.
+By default, the function also returns `true` if the file was not found.
 This behaviour can be changed by setting its second argument to `false`.

 ⚠️ Use of this function is strongly discouraged as it may allow users to delete files from other users.
 ### file_move